-- 1. The design team provides the design reviewer with a set of drawing plans and specifications late in design as agreed upon in Design Review Kickoff meeting, typically around 90 percent construction document completion. - 2.
-The Design reviewer provides a review of the construction documents: - a.
-NRCC-CXR-02-E. This compliance document is used as a checklist for all projects that require a Construction Documents Design Review. - b.
-NRCC-CXR-03-E. This compliance document is used as a supplement to the NRCC-CXR-02-E for simple mechanical systems. - c.
-NRCC-CXR-04-E. This compliance document is used as a supplement to the NRCC-CXR-02-E for complex mechanical systems. - 3.
-Completed compliance documents are submitted to the design team and project owner for consideration. - 4.
+- 1. The design team provides the design reviewer with a set of plans and specifications late in design as agreed upon in design review kickoff, typically around 90 percent construction document completion. - The design reviewer provides a review of the commissioning documents -NRCC-CXR-E: - 3.
+Completed form is submitted to the design team and project owner for consideration. - 4.
 The designer provides a response on the Construction Document compliance documents.
-The design reviewer is not required to provide a second review of the construction documents for compliance purposes. - Certification of Completion The design reviewer, design engineer, and owner/owner's representative sign the Certificate of Compliance - Cx Design Review Signature Page, NRCC-CXR-05-E, indicating that the construction documents design review has been completed.
+The design reviewer is not required to provide a second review of the construction documents for compliance purposes. - 5.
+Certification of Completion The design reviewer, design engineer, and owner/owner's representative sign the Certificate of Compliance Cx Design Review Signature Page, NRCC-CXR-05-E, indicating that the construction documents design review has been completed.